-Schedule 1 of the following link outlines the documentation CQC will require for all Registered Managers:
+Schedule 1 outlines the documentation CQC will require for all Registered Managers:

 CQC Made Easy - Questions for Registered Managers

 Managers who have applied for registration will receive a phone call from the CQC prior to them registering you.
 Below is a selection of questions that the interviewer may ask you.
 The interview usually lasts for about 30 minutes but can be longer.
-It is advisable to have a copy of your CQC application form in front of you and also a copy of the essential standards.
-It may also be useful to have a copy of the practices statement of purpose to hand.
+It is advisable to have a copy of your CQC application form in front of you and a copy of the Fundamental Standards.
+It may also be useful to have a copy of the practice's Statement of Purpose to hand.
 You will also find it helpful to read the specific guidance for registered managers which can be found on the CQC website.
 Also familiarise yourself with the Health and Social Care Act 2008.

-The questions below are set out in sections and are divided into questions about you, those related to the outcomes in the essential standards and finally your understanding of the regulatory framework.
+The questions below are set out in sections and are divided into questions about you, those related to the outcomes in the standards and finally your understanding of the regulatory framework.
 Please note that these questions are for guidance only.
-The questions may not necessarily be in this order at interview.
+The questions may not necessarily be the same at interview.